TwidgeVR/attprefabulator/README.md

 #### Known issues:
 - ~~can only be used by one person at a time on each server, one person selecting items breaks the other player's selections~~

-- Prefabulator movement controls do not currently work using Oculus dashboard.
-I recommend running through SteamVR and using an overlay tool like OVRToolkit or OVRDrop in the meantime.
+- ~~Prefabulator movement controls do not currently work using Oculus dashboard.
+I recommend running through SteamVR and using an overlay tool like OVRToolkit or OVRDrop in the meantime.~~ Use the A button on the controller to interact with Prefabulator window controls.
+For some reason using the trigger is not sending a complete 'click' event, but using A button allows the new click+hold behavior and acts more like a real mouseclick.

 ## Usage